 I always return to my initial premise.
 Man was created with the ability to survive, and survive well, consuming only produce grown in the earth.
 The Tora refers to the consumption of meat, and other meat by-products, a lust.
 A part of human development involves the overcoming of this unnecessary longing.

 Our farming methods, our lifestyle, must be in harmony with the earth and with all its inhabitants.
 Our dominance is guaranteed only if we use it to everyone's advantage, to benefit every creature.

 The world is today in turmoil, and not just economically.
 We need to return to our human roots, to restructure and reorganise our societies, our interpersonal and intertribal relationships.
 I believe our attitude to our fellow travellers in this world, all our peers, is a fundamental element in our attitude to the world, its creatures — and ultimately to our common Creator.

 Menachem Kuchar, 4th March, 2009

-and don't forget to stop by my site to look at my latest (and classic) photographs.
+Please feel free to and do not forget to stop by my site to look at my latest (and classic) photographs.
+Enjoy!